jthomas718/aeropress/README.md

 The Aeropress app will listen on the specified port, in this case port 8086.
 If no port is specified, the default is port 8080.

-Navigating to the URL in a browser will yield:
+If the Aeropress app is running locally, then navigating to the URL in a browser will yield:

 ![image](https://github.com/jthomas718/aeropress/blob/master/assets/example.png)